-AFG is particularly opposed to single resolutions proposing the appointment or renewal of appointment of several board members.
+AFG is strongly opposed to single resolutions proposing the appointment or renewal of appointment of several board members.
 AFG recommends that each appointment is submitted to a separate vote at the general meeting.

-In order to ensure greater transparency, the most important related-party transactions should as far as possible be presented in separate shareholder resolutions.
+In order to ensure greater transparency, the most important related-party transactions should be presented in separate shareholder resolutions.
 Such transparency arrangements should in particular apply to transactions involving executive directors and family holding companies.